-The Committee will meet: As needed - date and time to be determined based on availability of committee members.

-Committee Facilitator: Chair, Magnolia Chief Medical Director/Medical Director as appropriate

-Committee Recorder: OI designee.

-CMD/Medical Director as appropriate

-VP, Quality Improvement

-Peer Physicians of Same/Similar Specialty

-Attendance Requirement: Voting members must attend 75% of scheduled meetings.

-Meetings will be agenda driven.
+The Committee will meet : As needed - date and time to be determined based on availability of committee members.
+Additional meetings may be scheduled as needed.
+Committee Facilitator: Chair, Magnolia Chief Medical Director/Medical Director as appropriate Committee Recorder: QI designee.
+Committee Composition: CMD/Medical Director as appropriate VP, Quality Improvement Peer Physicians of Same/Similar Specialty Ad Hoc Members: Mag nolia CEO/COO/CFO Attendance Requirement Attendance Requirement: Voting members must attend 75% of scheduled meetings.
+Quorum: 50% of voting members Committee Data/Document Responsibilities: Meetings will be agenda driven.
 All agendas and minutes will follow Magnolia standard format.

-Facilitator: Chair, Magnolia CMD/Medical Director

-Agenda: The QI designee will develop agenda items for the next meeting.
+Scheduling: Administrative Assistant.
+Facilitator: Chair, Magnolia CMD/Medical Director Agenda: The QI designee will develop agenda items for the next meeting.

 Minutes: Minutes will be drafted and distributed within thirty (30) days of the meeting.
 The minutes will be approved and signed by the Chair at the next regularly scheduled meeting.
-Minutes will be maintained in a

-Handouts/Meeting Packets: Blinded copies will be mailed to the designated Lead Network Physician for each case approximately 2 weeks before the scheduled meeting date.
-All others will receive copies at the meeting.

-The PRC is authorized by the Quality Improvement Committee to make decisions and recommendations regarding provider quality of care.
-The PRC reports and is accountable to the Quality Improvement Committee.

-- ► Each Committee Member is protected by peer review laws governing confidentiality of its proceedings. - ► Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - ► Each External Committee Member must agree to and sign a committee confidentiality statement.

-As needed - date and time to be determined based on availability of committee members.
-Additional meetings may be scheduled as needed.
+Minutes will be maintained in a secure area. ekets: Blinded copies will be mailed to the designated Lead Network e approximately 2 weeks before the scheduled meeting date.
+All others will Decision Authority: by the Quality Improvement Committee to make decisions and rding provider quality of care.
+The PRC reports and is accountable to the Committee.
+Evaluation: The Committee charter r is reviewed annually.
+Other: Confidentiality: Each Committee Member is protected by peer review laws governing confidentiality of its proceedings.
+Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner.
+Each External Committee Member must agree to and sign a committee confidentiality statement.
+Meeting Frequency: time to be determined based on availability of committee members. hay be scheduled as needed.
 Committee Name: Performance Improvement Team (PIT)

+Committee Name: Charter Statement:

+Statement:

 The PIT is an internal, management level, cross-functional quality improvement team.
-The PIT is responsible for gathering and analyzing data, identifying barriers to quality improvement, resolving problems, and/or makes recommendations for performance improvements.
+The PIT is responsible for gathering and analyzing data, identifying barriers to quality improvement, resolving problems, and/or making recommendations for performance improvements.